 Prior to purchasing their first Washington state trappers license, prospective trappers must successfully complete the Washington trapper education training or successfully challenge the written examination through the home study option.
-The Trapper Education Instructors offer a limited number of classroom courses throughout the year.
-For more information on trapper education, please visit our website at: wdfw.wa.gov/ hunting/requirements/education/trapping
+Currently, no in-person trapper education classes are scheduled.
+WDFW has created the online test for prospective trappers to complete the home study option more easily.
+For more information on trapper education, please visit our website at: wdfw.wa.gov/hunting/requirements/education/ trapping